kaitlynd6133/github-notes/README.md

 ## Git
 Git is the version control software.
 It keeps track of history of a project and allows many people to collaborate on the project together.
 ## Github
-Github is a website where you sign up and do github things on a serveer.
+Github is a website where you sign up and do github things on a server.
 It runs the Git software behind the scenes.
 ## Repo
 A repo is a project.
 It is a repository of files and can have multiple files associated with it.
 ## Commit